Skip to content

 • Manifest integrity — recalculate SHA-256 hashes and compare to the manifest root

-• Checkpoint inclusion — confirm the receipt hash appears in a signed registry checkpoint
+• Checkpoint inclusion — confirm the receipt hash appears in a signed registry checkpoint (signed with registry.jwks.json)

 Verification infrastructure